pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

        // and Bind (if the extender is the binder) phases iff the pod requests at least
        // one ResourceClaim for which the resource driver name in the corresponding
        // ResourceClass is listed here.
 In addition, the builtin dynamic resources
-       // plugin will skip creation and updating of the ResourceClaimScheduling object
+       // plugin will skip creation and updating of the PodScheduling object
-       // for claims managed by the extender if the extender has a FilterVerb.
+       // if all claims in the pod have an extender with the FilterVerb.
        ManagedResourceDrivers []string
 ```